jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

-- Other options are "named"--they don't describe any particular file.
+Other options are "named"--they don't describe any particular file.
 Instead, their presence alters the behavior of the command.
+You can identify these because they usually start with two dashes (`--`)

-- You can identify these because they usually start with two dashes (`--`)
+In this example, we're invoking `cat` with a named option and a path option.
-- In this case, the `--number` option is changing how the file contents are displayed.
+The `--number` option changes how `cat` displays the file contents.

 ---